GatoGraphQL/GatoGraphQL/documentation/MainConcepts.md

 PoP — “Platform of Platforms” is a framework for building component-based websites, which spans both frontend and backend.
 It provides a data + configuration API, on top of which can stack layers adding rendering and functionalities, progressively building complex sites.

+Using components as the building unit of the site achieves a high degree of modularity, which [is defined as](https://en.wikipedia.org/wiki/Modularity):

+> the degree to which a system's components may be separated and recombined, often with the benefit of flexibility and variety in use.
+The concept of modularity is used primarily to reduce complexity by breaking a system into varying degrees of interdependence and independence across and "hide the complexity of each part behind an abstraction and interface."

+### Specification and Implementation

 PoP can be divided into 2 entities:

 1. **The component-based API open specification**, which can be implemented through any platform or technology
 2. **The current implementation of the specification**, done in PHP, wrapping WordPress

+In the near future, PoP will refer only to the specification, and its implementation will be moved to a separate repository and renamed accordingly ("PoP for WordPress").

 ## Stacked on top of a CMS